Ohad Talmor: Early years

 Talmor grew up in Geneva, Switzerland, where he began piano lessons at the age of 5 at the local conservatory.

 He met virtuoso pianist Martha Argerich in his teens who exposed him to a world of music and musicians which helped shape his musical upbringing both as an instrumentalist and as a composer.

 Talmor discovered the saxophone while attending high school in the US in 1987.
 Back in Switzerland, he devoted himself to this instrument while briefly studying musicology and philosophy at the University of Geneva.
 He also studied composition with Russian pianist and composer Alexander Rabinovitch.

 In 1989, he met alto saxophonist Lee Konitz at a recording session.
 Lee Konitz would prove pivotal in Ohad Talmor's career, mentoring him closely for years to come.
-Eventually Talmor became one of Lee Konitz's privileged musical partner, resulting in 8 records and over 200 concerts worldwide.
+Eventually Talmor became one of Lee Konitz's privileged musical partners, resulting in 8 records and over 200 concerts worldwide.

 From 1990 to 1995, Talmor was deeply involved in the European Jazz scene, leading his own quartet or quintet which featured American trombonist Glenn Ferris.
 During this time, he collaborated with many of Europe's leading musicians including Joachim Kühn, Matthieu Michel, Benoit Delbecq.